TheTrueShaman/chrome-minesweeper-solver-extension/README.md

 I'm going to try to make a chrome extension that will automatically solve google minesweeper.
 Why?
 Why not.

 This project is not finished, and is on hold as I'm not currently motivated to finish it.

+To do:
+* Accounting for square size differences in different difficulties
+* Number detection of squares
+* Implent the actual solver